 Maroondah Reservoir Park – As long or short as you like- options from 30 minutes to 3 hours including along the reservoir wall.

-WillaWilla Rainforest Walk – An all-access track that takes you into a rainforest and out again in just 30 minutes return.
+Wirrawilla Rainforest Walk – An all-access track that takes you into a rainforest and out again in just 30 minutes.
+The

 Riverside Walk, Warburton – Gorgeous stroll on the riverbanks behind the main township, with several lops and seven bridges to explore – form 20 minutes to 2 hours as you wish.